tidepool-org/data-science-handbook/instructions/pypi-release.md

 #pypi release
 1. If you do not have a pypi account, create a user account on https://pypi.org/ or https://test.pypi.org/ depending on where you will be deploying.
+If this is an existing project in pypi, you will need to be a maintainer or owner of the project.
 2. Create and checkout a Github Branch from the Master Branch for the project you will be deploying.
 3. Setup the virtual environment and run all test and TOX
 4. Update the `version_string` with the version number for this release. (v0.1.0).